Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Federal Regulation of Pharmaceuticals

-Pharmaceuticals (medications) are a single ingredient chemical (or a combination of single ingredient chemicals) made in a factory to treat or cure a medical disease or condition.
+Pharmaceuticals (medications) are single-ingredient chemicals (or a combination of single-ingredient chemicals) made in a factory to treat or cure a medical disease or condition.
 Examples include antibiotics, blood pressure, cholesterol, and cough medicine.
 These pharmaceuticals serve the X=Y path I mentioned above.

 Medications are: